nassmohammed/DESI-DR1_streamTutorial/README.md

   - `dotter/` - Stellar evolution models from Dotter et al. 2006
   - `sf3_only_table.csv` - overview table of STREAMFINDER streams
   - `streamfinder_gaiadr3.fits` - file including stars in STREAMFINDER streams (modified from Ibata et al. 2024)
-- `stream_examples/` - directory including .html files from succesfully run notebook.
-This is your cheatsheet, only use if you're truly stuck!
 - `*.py` - scripts powering the tutorial
 - `streamTutorial.ipynb` - the main notebook you will be working with.
 - `env.yml` - the file to setup the required python and package versions for this tutorail.